jgrey4296/blood-bind/README.md

 - extendable dsl tokens, compilation, and keymap transforms
 - does *not* handle use or activation of keymaps, so does not interfere with evil or states machinery
 - does *not* handle key lookup, so does not interfere with emacs machinery
+- reserved spaces for bindings providing a certain symbol

 ## The DSL